jarlostensen/efibootgen/README.md

 This tool creates a FAT formatted, GPT partitioned, disk image that can be used to boot UEFI kernels with (for example)</br>

+---
+**NOTE**
+efibootgen works pretty well on Windows but the Linux version has some bugs (probably due to porting the use of std::filesystem).
+However, on Linux, I highly recommend going with https://github.com/jncronin/mkgpt instead.
+---

 ## usage
 To create an image from a directory: